ethyen/SBL.20004.2024/docs/mapp_project_00050/mapp_batch_00109/report/SBL20004_group1_report.md

 After filtering with MzMine, the amount of features could be reduced to 4436.
 The feature list can be found [here](https://github.com/commons-teaching/SBL.20004.2024/blob/main/docs/mapp_project_00050/mapp_batch_00109/results/mzmine/mapp_batch_00109_quant.csv)

 ### Molecular Network
-Screenshots of your molecular network and of some clusters of interest.
-Link to the GNPS job.
-Link to the GNPS identification table.
+Figure XXX show the molecular network of our features.
+Each node is represented by a pie chart, whose size is proportionate to the peak area of the feature.
+The colors indicate from wich samples the feature come, blue beeing control plant, pink distant treatment on plant, red direct treatment on plant, orange control larvae and yellow treatment larvae.
 ## Conclusion
 Some conclusion that you could get out of this preliminary study.